Postal Codes and Addresses in the Netherlands

 Dutch postal codes are written as a sequence of four digits followed by two uppercase letters, for example 1234 AB.
 Until 2005 certain letters were not used for technical reasons (F, I, O, Q, U and Y), but to allow new combinations these letters are now used.
 For historical reasons the following combinations are not used: SS, SD and SA.

-- To find an address or postal code with TNT: Click here (in Dutch)
+- To find an address or post code with postcode.nl: Click here (in Dutch)

 Dutch Addresses (how to read them)